-Based on the available data, the annual value of the homeowner market for rodent control is estimated to equal more than \$90 million.
-The largest regional market is estimated to be the Southern United States (an estimated 35%-40% of the total market), followed by the Midwestern, Northeastern and Western United States An estimated 90% of the market for the control of rodents is in the form of dry bait rodenticides, with other methods, such as glue boards, spring traps, and gas cartridges for burrowing rodents, making up the remaining 10% of the market.
+Based on EPA proprietary data, the annual expenditures by homeowners on rodent control products are estimated to equal more than \$90 million.
+The largest regional homeowner market is estimated to be the Southern United States (an estimated 35%-40% of the total market), followed by the Midwestern, Northeastern and Western United States.
+An estimated 90% of the market for the control of rodents is in the form of dry bait rodenticides, with other methods, such as glue boards, spring traps, and gas cartridges for burrowing rodents, making up the remaining 10% of the market.

 D-Con® brand baits are the most widely used rodenticide product in the homeowner market.
-The most widely used active ingredient in d-Con® products is brodifacoum.
+The most widely used active ingredient in d-Con® products is, at present, brodifacoum.
 Chlorophacinone, diphacinone, and other active ingredients also are available on the homeowner market.